8 Making maps with Python

 Make this Notebook Trusted to load map: File -> Trust Notebook

-Figure 8.24 demonstrates the 'marker_type' option.
-Note that the above-mentioned styling properties (other then opacity) are not applicable when using marker_type='marker', because the markers are fixed PNG images.
+Figure 8.24 demonstrates the 'marker' option.
+Note that the above-mentioned styling properties (other than opacity) are not applicable when using marker_type='marker', because the markers are fixed PNG images.

 nz_height.explore(marker_type='marker')